-SAP’s plans for its mobile ecosystem to deliver the vast majority of mobile applications for its Sybase Unwired Platform (SUP) have much further to go before they become a
+SAP’s plans for its mobile ecosystem to deliver the vast majority of mobile applications for its Sybase Unwired Platform (SUP) have much further to go before they become a reality, according to Param Kahlon, vice president and general manager of enterprise mobile applications at SAP.

 While the plan was for the ecosystem to deliver 80% of the applications, with 20% of those apps coming from SAP, the exact opposite was true last year, Kahlon said.